 Recommendation: ‘First Bite’ is a Must Read

 Bee Wilson’s First Bite: How We Learn to Eat can be quite dense in some parts, but it’s incredibly engaging and fascinating.
-It’s filled with lots of food-related facts, e.g. many TV ads for chocolate are targeted at women, depicting them as powerless to refrain from chocolate’s “melting charms.”
+It’s filled with lots of food-related facts that will not only surprise you; e.g. many TV ads for chocolate are targeted at women, depicting them as powerless to refrain from chocolate’s “melting charms.”
 Moreover, there’s none of the moralizations you’d find in diet books.

 This book will transform your perspective on the importance of healthy eating and developing your tastes for more nutritious choices.
 If, indeed, food habits are learned, they can also be relearned.